NexMirror/Kallithea/docs/overview.rst

   (``pip install kallithea`` from a source tree will do pretty much the same but build the Kallithea package itself locally instead of downloading it.)

-.. note:: The front-end code is built with Node.
-Currently, it must be built
+.. note:: Kallithea includes front-end code that needs to be processed first.
-          locally after installing Kallithea.
-Assuming Node and the Node Package Manager is available, other tools and source code will be downloaded and installed.
-The front-end code can then be built from source locally.
+The tool npm_ is used to download external dependencies and orchestrate the processing.
+The ``npm`` binary must thus be available.

 Web server